website Skip to content

 3. Pots and Pans: Save these for last since they tend to be the greasiest and can dirty the water quickly.

-For an extra eco-friendly touch, use Lucent Globe’s dishwashing sheets over the normal detergent.
+Use Lucent Globe’s dishwashing sheets over the traditional detergent.
 These sheets dissolve quickly in water, creating the perfect amount of soap suds to clean your dishes effectively.
 They’re biodegradable and free from harsh chemicals, making them safe for you and the environment.

 By turning off the tap and using Lucent Globe’s dishwashing sheets, you use just enough water to get your dishes clean.
 It’s easy because you will use less water to wash the soap away and still have sparkling dishes.
 Remember, every little bit helps when it comes to saving water and protecting our planet.